 READ MORE ABOUT THE FIRE TESTING OF WOOD PRODUCTS →

 The European fire testing of construction products is based on the Euroclass system with the following standardised tests:

 1. Fire technical testing of building products – non combustibility: EN ISO 1182

 2. Fire technical testing of building products – single burning item test (SBI): EN 13823

 3. Fire technical testing of building products – ignitability test: EN ISO 11925-2

-As an example, wood products treated with Nordtreat fire retardants fulfill Euroclass B-s1,d0.
-This means that the products contribute in the fire to a very limited extent, their smoke production is very limited and no flaming droplets occur.
+As an example, wood products treated with Nordtreat flame retardants fulfil Euroclass B-s1,d0.
+This means that the products contribute to the fire to a very limited extent, their smoke production is very limited and no flaming droplets occur.
 Euroclass requirements for building materials are A1, A2, B, C, D, E and F. Smoke production and the formation of flaming droplets are expressed with the additional classes s and d.
 The smoke production classes are s1, s2 and s3, and the formation of flaming droplet classes are 0, d1 and d2.

 THE EUROCLASS CLASSES INDICATE THE FOLLOWING FEATURES:

 A1 Products will not contribute at all to the fire.

 A2 Products will contribute in the fire to an extremely limited extent.